 Features: Farm-to-table restaurant, conference center, lounge, modern design, luxury gym

 Hotel Chelsea - New York, New York

 This iconic New York building is known for its 100-year history of scandals.
-Divided between permanent apartment buildings and hotel rooms, the Hotel Chelsea has been home to both famous and infamous figures of the 20th century, from literary giants like Mark Twain, Allen Ginsberg, and Jack Kerouac to music icons like Leonardo Cohen and Janis Joplin,
+Divided between permanent apartment buildings and hotel rooms, the Hotel Chelsea has been home to both famous and infamous figures of the 20th century, from literary giants like Mark Twain, Allen Ginsberg, and Jack Kerouac to music icons like Leonardo Cohen and Janis Joplin.

-For instance, Nancy Spungen, the girlfriend of Sex Pistols guitar player Sid Vicious, murdered inside in room 100 (allegedly by Sid) is reportedly seen roaming the halls.
+For instance, Nancy Spungen, the girlfriend of Sex Pistols guitar player Sid Vicious, was murdered inside room 100 (allegedly by Sid), and is reportedly seen roaming the halls.
 The hotel elevator is rumored to stop at Nancy's floor, unprompted, from time to time.
 You also might glimpse a female ghost staring at her own reflection from mirror to mirror; hotel lore suggests that a lonely woman named Mary resided in Hotel Chelsea after surviving the sinking of the Titanic, having lost her husband to the accident.
 Overall, residents of Hotel Chelsea describe uneasy feelings about the place, so much so that "lots of people move in, get a room halfway painted, and want to leave."